Neonatal Intensive Care Unit (NICU)

 - Social Worker - An individual with a master's degree in social work and specific training in helping parents with the emotional and financial stresses associated with a sick newborn.

 - Speech or Occupational Therapists - Pediatric trained professionals who assist in helping your child develop feeding skills.

 - Case Manager/Discharge Planner - Registered nurse specially trained to monitor your baby's progress while in the NICU and to assist with insurance needs or questions that arise.
 She will coordinate medical follow-up and home care needs at the time of discharge.

 - Lactation Consultants - Nurses with advanced training to help mothers meet their goals for breastfeeding or provide comfort measures to those mothers who will not be pumping.

-- Developmental Care Specialist - A registered nurse that oversees the developmental needs of sick preterm and term infants, promoting normal growth, development and attainment of developmental milestones.
+- Developmental Care Specialist - A registered nurse with an advanced degree and training that oversees the developmental needs of sick preterm and term infants, promoting normal growth, development and attainment of developmental milestones.

 - Others - Many people are here to assist you, including our clinician I’s,chaplains, nutritionists, lab technicians, X-ray technicians, parent support coordinators, unit secretaries, receptionists, housekeepers, educators and clinical nurse specialists.

 - A meditation room is available across from the family waiting room.
 There's also a hospital chapel on the first floor.